javierbyte/react-blur/README.md

 * `img`: The image path.
 * `blurRadius`: The size of the blur radius.
-* `resizeSpeed`: Optional.
+* `resizeInterval`: Optional.
 How fast the canvas should re-render on resize?
-Defaults to 100ms.
+Defaults to 128ms.

 Thanks to [Quasimodo](http://www.quasimondo.com/StackBlurForCanvas/StackBlurDemo.html) for the original stack blur algorithm.